br4sk4/kubeseal-ui/docs/getting-started.md

 ### Static Project Configuration

-With the static project configuration you configure your projects in the helm values, so they get deployed into the container via a config file.
+With the static project configuration you configure your projects in the helm values, so they get mounted into the container via a config file.

 1. Deploy Sealed-Secrets with defaults.